Adam Gotsis: Denver Broncos

-Gotsis was drafted by the Denver Broncos in the second round (63rd overall) in the 2016 NFL Draft.
+Gotsis was selected by the Denver Broncos in the second round (63rd overall) in the 2016 NFL draft.
 He became the highest-drafted Australian-born player in NFL history.
 On 26 May 2016, the Broncos announced that they had signed Gotsis to a four-year, $5.40 million contract with a signing bonus of $1.06 million.

 Gotsis played all 16 games and finished with 14 tackles (5 solo), one pass defensed and one fumble recovery.
 Gotsis made his NFL debut vs. the Carolina Panthers on 8 September 2016.

 In 2017, Gotsis started 13-of-16 games played, totaling 41 tackles (28 solo), two sacks, four passes defensed and one fumble recovery.
 He earned his first NFL start and made four tackles (2 solo) vs. the Dallas Cowboys on 17 September 2017.
 Gotsis recorded his first career sack and blocked a field goal vs. the New York Giants on 15 October 2017.

-On December 23, 2019, Gotsis was placed on injured reserve after undergoing knee surgery.
+On 23 December 2019, Gotsis was placed on injured reserve after undergoing knee surgery.

 Jacksonville Jaguars

-On August 2, 2020, Gotsis signed with the Jacksonville Jaguars.
+On 2 August 2020, Gotsis signed with the Jacksonville Jaguars.

-Gotsis re-signed with the Jaguars on March 25, 2021.
+Gotsis re-signed with the Jaguars on 25 March 2021.
 He played in 16 games with four starts, recording three sacks and 27 tackles.

-On May 4, 2022, Gotsis re-signed with the Jaguars.
+On 4 May 2022, Gotsis re-signed with the Jaguars.

+On 20 March 2023, Gotsis again re–signed with Jacksonville.
+He appeared in all 17 games for Jacksonville in 2023, logging 26 combined tackles, 4 pass deflections, and 1 sack.

+Gotsis was waived by the Jaguars on August 6, 2024.

+Indianapolis Colts

+On September 17, 2024, Gotsis signed with the Indianapolis Colts practice squad.
+Later in the 2024 season, Gotsis was elevated for a Week 4 game against the Pittsburgh Steelers.
+He was released on November 16.

+Tampa Bay Buccaneers

+On January 8, 2025, Gotsis was signed to the Tampa Bay Buccaneers practice squad.
+He signed a reserve/future contract on January 21.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+During Week 1, Gotsis was elevated to the active roster.